dphan2610/react-native-from-scratch/README.md

 expo build:ios -t archive
 ```

+- Step 5: Go to App Store Connect, click the plus icon and create a New App

-- Step 5: Download the .ipa file from your Expo
+- Step 6: Download the .ipa file from your Expo (generated from step 4)

-- Step 6: Install Transporter on your Mac
+- Step 7: Install Transporter on your Mac

-- Step 7: Drop .ipa file in Transporter
+- Step 8: Drop .ipa file in Transporter